Hardy, California

 Hardy (formerly, Hardyville and Hardy Creek) is an unincorporated community in Mendocino County, California.
 It is located on California State Route 1 near the Pacific coast 5.25 mi north of Westport, at an elevation of 23 feet (7 m).

 A post office operated at Hardy from 1902 to 1915.
 The name honors R.A.
 Hardy, who owned a wharf nearby.

-The mill at Hardy Creek (which was around the point from Juan Creek) was part of the Cottoneva Lumber Co. at Rockport.
-The mill had a wharf and a railroad.
-The town had a large hotel.
-The mill was operated by E. T. Dusenbury, one of the owners of the Cottoneva Lumber Co.
-The mill was destroyed by fire and was never rebuilt.
+The mill at Hardy Creek was part of the Cottoneva Lumber Company's operation at Rockport.
+The mill had its own wharf and railroad, and was operated by an E. T. Dusenbury.
+The town of Hardy also had a large hotel.
+The mill was ultimately destroyed in a fire and was never rebuilt.